a-ge/foodie_cities/README.md

 Go to [MongoDB](https://www.mongodb.com/), login or create an account.
   - Follow instructions to build a new cluster.
   - Under Security, click 'Database Access' and follow instructions to add new user.
   - Under Atlas, click 'Clusters'.
-Under this project cluster, click 'Connect'.
+Under this project cluster, click 'Connect'.<br/>
     Then select 'Connect Your Application'.
 Copy the "Connection String Only" string provided.

 Create a `.env` file in the root directory and save the following in the file: